stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 their own modules, so we can reimport them here without the need to start from scratch.

-Note, that unlike our original CSV-reader, we will use `Validated` instead of `Either`, since this will allow us to accumulate all errors when reading a CSV file.
+Note that unlike in our original CSV reader, we will use `Validated` instead of `Either` for handling exceptions, since this will allow us to accumulate all errors when reading a CSV file.

 ```idris
 module Tutorial.Traverse